 Curb ramps improve access for all - those in wheelchairs, people wheeling strollers, visually impaired individuals, and older adults.
-Curb ramps shall be designed in accordance with the recommendations of ADAAG, the WSDOT Standard Specifications, and the City of Spokane Standard Plans and General Special Provisions.
+Curb ramps shall be designed in accordance with the recommendations of ADAAG, NACTO, the WSDOT Standard Specifications, and the City of Spokane Standard Plans and General Special Provisions.
 Curb ramps shall be located in accordance with the City of Spokane Standard Plans, SMC 17H.010.200, and SMC 17H.010.210E.
-Rehabilitation activities, whether capital or pavement maintenance, shall include ADA compliance updates as required by federal regulations.
+Reconstruction and grind and overlay type preservation projects shall include ADA compliance updates as required by federal regulations.

-Placing two ADA curb ramps per corner is recommended along arterial corridors, and on local streets in Pedestrian Priority Areas as defined in the Pedestrian Master Plan.
+In all new construction and reconstruction projects placement of two ADA compliant curb ramps per corner is required.
 Ramps should be aligned such that the tactile texture "points" to the opposing ramp across the street.
-The use of two ramps per corner is most effective where sidewalks are separated from the roadway by a buffer.
+The low-point for stormwater collection should not be in front of the ramp.

-Where redevelopment is concerned, the use of single curb ramps per corner may be appropriate when relocation of utilities would be required to accommodate dual ramps.
+For retrofit or preservation work the priority is to use two curb ramps per corner.
+However, the use of single curb ramps per corner may be appropriate when relocation of utilities would be required to accommodate dual ramps, where adjacent sidewalks exist, topographic constraints, right-of-way constraints or intersections with small curb radii.
 When using a single curb ramp per corner, it is important to be consistent in the placement in association to the intersection.
 Visually impaired individuals practice aligning their crossings from the mid-point of curvature.
 Thus, it is best to align single curb ramps on the mid-point of the corner such that a user need only turn 45 degrees to the right or left of the ramp to align themselves with the crosswalk markings.

 Visual impairment can be very limiting for individuals, and physical clues built in to street infrastructure are quite helpful.
 Curb ramps are generally built with flared sides, but at times will be built with pedestrian curbs flanking the ramp.
-When using pedestrian curbs in this manner, consider the alignment created by the curbs, and strive to provide helpful information to the user.
+When using pedestrian curbs in this manner, consider the alignment created by the curbs, which should point the user in the proper direction for crossing.